m7medVision/domains-grabber/README.md

 <p align="center">
-# Domains grabber
+Domains grabber
 </p>

 <p align="center">
 This tool was originally written in Python by ye_hack and was later rewritten in Go language.
 The original repository can be found <a href="https://github.com/yehack/Domains-grabber">ye_hack</a>.
-Thank you ye_hackfor your contribution.
+Thank you ye_hack for your contribution.
 </p>

 <img src="https://files.catbox.moe/lk5b69.gif" data-canonical-src="" style="max-width:100%;" align="center">